Salesforce Apps

 2. Third-Party Telephony Providers

-Third-party apps like RingCentral or Aircall have their own pricing plans, which usually depend on the number of users.
+Third-party apps have their own pricing plans, which usually depend on the number of users.
 For example:

 3. Custom Integrations